 Sublime Comporta adds to the area’s allure.
 A few kilometres outside town, the main building houses a modern yet natural reception, restaurant and bar - a mix of ethnic pieces are a nod to the owners’ international travels.
 Spread out around it are minimalist all-white rooms and suites, plus a growing collection of 2- to 5-bedroom 'cabana' villas and sustainable suites built on stilts over a biological pool.
 Sleek as they are, they don’t steal the limelight from their natural surroundings - 17 hectares of fragrant pine forest, visible through floor-to-ceiling windows.
-And that’s not all - there’s a rim-flow pool, a small spa with an indoor pool, and a restaurant that provides healthy competition to the gourmet eateries nearby.
+And that’s not all - there’s a rim-flow pool, a small spa with an indoor pool, a summer beach diner and bar, as well as a restaurant that provides healthy competition to the local gourmet eateries.

 - Romantic, relaxing rooms with swish bathrooms - perfect for couples

 - The outdoor pool terrace, with a firepit for evening drinks and the hotel’s forest as a backdrop

-- Carvalhal and Pego beaches are among Portugal’s most beautiful and they’re within a 10-minute drive
+- Carvalhal and Pego beaches are among Portugal’s most beautiful and they’re within a 10-minute drive; the hotel has its own beach restaurant and bar on Carvalhal (June-October)

 - You’ll need a car to get here, to get around and to visit other restaurants

 - Some rooms have open-plan bathrooms behind a curtain - not to everyone’s taste

 Best time to go